mtuopensource/dungeon_slitherer/README.md

 For

 ### Prerequisites
+- Python 3.X
+- pip3
+- pygame

-Python 3.X: The following are instructions for Ubuntu
+The following are instructions for Ubuntu
 <br/>
 For platform specific instructions, visit the [python website](https://www.python.org/downloads/)
 <br/><br/>